bradhowes/SimplyPhaser/README.md

 ## Code Layout

-Each OS ([macOS](macOS) and [iOS](iOS)) have the same code layout:
+Each OS ([macOS](macOS) and [iOS](iOS)) app has the same basic layout:

 * `App` -- code and configury for the application that hosts the AUv3 app extension
 * `Extension` -- code and configury for the extension itself
-* `Framework` -- code configury for the framework that contains the shared code by the app and the extension

-The [Shared](Shared) folder holds all of the code that is used by the above products.
-In it you will find

-* [LFO](Shared/Kernel/LFO.h) -- simple low-frequency oscillator that varies the delay amount
-* [FilterKernel](Shared/Kernel/FilterKernel.h) -- another C++ class that does the rendering of audio samples by sending them through the filter.
-* [FilterAudioUnit](Shared/FilterAudioUnit.swift) -- the actual AUv3 AudioUnit written in Swift.
-* [FilterViewController](Shared/User%20Interface/FilterViewController.swift) -- a custom view controller that
-works with both UIView and NSView views to show the effect's controls.
-Note that this works in both macOS and iOS, but that may not be for the best.

-Additional supporting files can be found in [Support](Shared/Support).
+However, most of the code you will find elsewhere, either in the Swift Packages Sources folder that holds some code and resources common to both platforms, or more likely in the [AUv3Support Swift package](https://github.com/bradhowes/AUv3Support) mentioned above.

 ## Rolling Your Own